Finite $2$-groups with exactly three automorphism orbits: Introduction

+\begin{theorem} Let $G$ be a finite $2$-group such that the natural action of $\Aut(G)$ on $G$ has exactly three orbits.
+Then $\Aut(G)$ is solvable. \end{theorem}

-The aim of our paper is to contribute further to the classification of $3$-orbit groups by classifying the $3$-orbit groups that are $2$-groups.
-In the formulation of our main result, Theorem \ref{mainTheo} below, we will use Higman's notations for the different classes of Suzuki $2$-groups from \cite[Table, p.~81]{Hig63a}.
-In order to make the formulation of our theorem concise, we subsume the homocyclic groups $(\IZ/4\IZ)^n$ and the quaternion group $\Q_8$, which are customarily not considered to be Suzuki $2$-groups, in Higman's notations $A(n,\theta)$ and $B(n,\theta,\epsilon)$ by observing that $A(n,1)\cong(\IZ/4\IZ)^n$ (see also \cite[p.~89]{Hig63a}) and $B(1,1,1)\cong\Q_8$, and we will call them \enquote{improper Suzuki $2$-groups}.
-We will also use the notation $\IN^+$ to denote the set of positive integers and $\IF_{2^n}$ resp.~$\IF_{2^n}^{\ast}$ to denote the finite field with $2^n$ elements resp.~its unit group.
+This allows us to deduce the following result from \cite[Theorem]{Dornhoff}, which was stated in our preprint as \cite[Theorem~1.1]{BG}.
+We use Higman's notations for the different classes of Suzuki $2$-groups from \cite[Table, p.~81]{Hig63a}.
+To make the formulation concise, we subsume the homocyclic groups $(C_4)^n$ and the quaternion group $\Q_8$, which are customarily not considered to be Suzuki $2$-groups, in Higman's notations $A(n,\theta)$ and $B(n,\theta,\varepsilon)$ by observing that $A(n,\id)\cong(C_4)^n$ (see also \cite[p.~89]{Hig63a}) and $B(1,\id,1)\cong\Q_8$, and we will call them \enquote{improper Suzuki $2$-groups}.
+Higman essentially had $n>1$.